StackIQ/stacki-docker/README.md

 ```
 Now power cycle whatever way you can.

 The first command sets the nodes to install the next boot, assuming your nodes are set to PXE first.
-(You're running a cluster - why aren't they?)
+(You're running a cluster - why aren't they PXE first? [ Oh!
+Because you're working for a paranoid bank.])

 Setting the "nukedisks" command will reformat and repartition our disks which is what we want.
 This is no brownfield - you're getting these under your complete control.

-When these nodes come up, if you have enabled docker.swarm, you should have a bunch of nodes available in docker swarm mode.
-If you have not enabled docker.swarm, docker will be installed on these nodes and running, ready to pull from the default registry, which I think is hub.docker.io or whatever.
+When these nodes come up, if you have enabled docker.swarm.mode and docker.swarm, you should have a bunch of nodes available in docker swarm mode.
+If you have not enabled these two attributes, docker will be installed on these nodes and running, ready to pull from the default registry, which I think is hub.docker.io or whatever.

 I have some ideas for how to handle registries.
 My assumpution is people want external access (hub.docker.io), internal access to a site registry, or a registry local to the cluster, i.e. docker run registry on a given node.
 If there is some other method you want to see for registries let me know on Slack or on Google Groups, and I'll add it to the next update of the stacki-docker pallet.